margaretmf/margaretmf.github.io/spiritualinspiration.md

 * Grateful for home
 * Grateful for how musicians are inspired
 * Grateful for how artists inspire other artists
-* Grateful for all the people i hvae met
+* Grateful for all the people I have met
 * Grateful for the historyof the 4th of July, America, and all the people
 * Grateful for the friends here and the qualities of the friendships
 * Grateful for memories in DC